Revisiting Acceptability Judgements: Introduction

 \section{Introduction}

-The ability to distinguish acceptable sentences from unacceptable ones is central in humans' linguistic abilities, and acceptability judgements serve as the basic data in linguistic theories~\citep{1970Bever,2016Schutze} .
+The ability to distinguish acceptable sentences from unacceptable ones is central in humans' linguistic abilities, and acceptability judgements serve as the basic data in linguistic theories~\citep{1970Bever,2016Schutze}.
+Given an input sentence $\mathbf x$, the task is to predict whether the sentence is grammatically acceptable or not, as shown in Table~\ref{tab:example}.

-Computational work on acceptability judgments are abundant in English~\citep{2018CoLA,2019BLiMP,2020Hu}.
-In languages other than English, however, few studies have examined a computational model's ability to judge unacceptable sentences (except for one study on Chinese: \citet{2021CLiMP}).
-Additionally, years have passed since the publication of these works, and language models have advanced remarkably~(\citealp{2019T5,2020GPT3,2023GPT4}, \textit{inter alia}).
-New paradigms of learning, such as in-context learning~\citep{2020GPT3} and multi-task zero-shot generalization~\citep{2021T0,2021FLAN} have risen with these new models, but acceptability judgements are yet to be systematically studied in the context of these larger models and more recent paradigms.
+Computational work on acceptability judgments is abundant in English~\citep{2018CoLA,2019BLiMP,hu-etal-2020-systematic} and other Indo-European languages~\citep{itacola,rucola}.
+In other languages, however, few studies have examined a computational model's ability to judge unacceptable sentences.
+Besides, years have passed since the publication of these works, and language models have advanced remarkably~(\citealp{2019T5,2020GPT3,2023GPT4}, \textit{inter alia}).
+New paradigms of learning, such as in-context learning~\citep{2020GPT3} and cross-task generalization~\citep{2021T0,2021FLAN} have risen with these new models, but acceptability judgements are yet to be systematically studied in the context of these larger models and more recent paradigms.